Worship guitar is a style of its own…

 Click here to learn how to get instant access!

 4. Never Sacrifice Rhythm For Lead

-If it’s an electronic song, you may want to play power chords or some 3 note chord inversions.
+If it’s an electronic song, you may want to play power chords or some three note chord inversions.
 Because in this instance, big open chords may muddy up or change the feel of the song.
-(Check out pretty much any of the Hillsong Y&F stuff.
-And one of my favorites is Risen by Covenant Worship.)
+(Check out pretty much any of the Hillsong Y&F stuff on the site.
+Another one of my favorite electronic-driven songs is Risen by Covenant Worship.)

 5. Don’t Be Afraid To Not Play

 Verses and down parts of a song obviously can be left more “empty,” or even just strummed much softer.
 Remember to work the song dynamically.
 If you’re just full in playing big chords or something the whole time, it can get very “boring.”
 So don’t be afraid to sit out and give the song some space in quieter parts of a song.

 A great musician not only knows when to play, but he knows when NOT to play.

 I talk more in-depth about this, in this post.

 6. You Can Never Go Wrong By Creating Tons Of Ambience

 Playing worship guitar, we have a secret go-to weapon.
 Ambience!
 Especially if you have a smaller band without tons of keyboard sounds.
 At the beginning of softer songs, or during down parts, swells and ambience go a long way.